 It’s important to keep your Will under review and check it every year or so, as personal and financial circumstances may change.
 Not only does this ensure that your most recent wishes are likely to be followed, but it also enables you to make sure you have the right people appointed as Executors – with extra provisions included in the event that your chosen Executors are unable to act.

-Our Private Client Team would be more than happy to review your Will with you to ensure that your estate and family will be protected after you are gone – with advice available on how best to handle individual Executor enquiries and issues.
+Our team would be more than happy to review your Will with you to ensure that your estate and family will be protected after you are gone – with advice available on how best to handle individual Executor enquiries and issues.